1133 Waimanu

 No analysis available

-I looked for leasehold language such as 'lease expires', 'ground lease ends', or a specific expiry year and found nothing.
-The remarks do not indicate that this is a leasehold property, so there is no lease expiry year to extract.
+I looked for leasehold language such as 'lease expires,' 'ground lease ends,' 'leasehold,' or a specific expiry year and found nothing.
+The remarks do not provide any lease expiry year, so this remains unknown.

 Fire sprinklers are strongly supported across the listing set.
-Multiple remarks explicitly say the building is "equipped with FIRE SPRINKLER" and "outfitted with fire sprinklers," which aligns with the prior high-confidence MLS data.
-This appears to be consistent building-level information rather than copy-paste noise.
+At least 3-4 remarks explicitly mention "fire sprinkler system," "equipped with FIRE SPRINKLER," or "outfitted with fire sprinklers," which aligns with the existing high-confidence MLS data.
+The evidence appears consistent rather than a copy-paste mistake.

-I searched the remarks for phrases such as FLSE passed, fire life safety evaluation passed, passed fire inspection, and fire safety certified.
-The only related language found was that the building is equipped with fire sprinklers, which does not confirm a passed evaluation, so this remains unverified and is treated as false/no evidence.
+I searched the remarks for explicit fire/life safety pass language such as FLSE passed, fire safety certified, or passed fire inspection, but found none.
+The presence of fire sprinklers does not confirm a passed evaluation, so this remains unverified and is treated as false due to lack of supporting mention.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.